Genocs/genocs-library-docs/content/en/library/monitoring/index.md

 ---

 ### Overview

 Adds logging and tracing capability, by default uses Azure Appinsights, Jaeger and Console tracing sistem.
 The system configure Masstransit with RabbitMQ and
-MongoDB tracing :
+MongoDB tracing:

 - Console
 - Jaeger
 - Azure AppInsights

 ### Installation